-The site opened in 1999 with McDonald's providing a drive-thru restaurant and Whitbread providing the Bobbing Apple branch of Brewsters and a 40-bed Travel Inn hotel.
+The site opened in 1999 with McDonald's providing a drive-thru restaurant and Whitbread providing the Bobbing Apple branch of Brewsters, as well as a 40-bed Travel Inn hotel.
 It wasn't until a year later when Margram provided the forecourt under their Petromar name as a Somerfield branded site, with BP providing the fuel.

 Following the acquisition of Somerfield by The Co-operative Group in 2009, the site rebranded to Co-op Food.
-In 2011, Co-op Group teamed up with Texaco, which saw the site rebranded to the brand, retaining the Co-op Food store.
+In 2011, Co-op Group partnered with Texaco, which saw the site change to their brand, retaining the Co-op Food store.
 The site later rebranded back to Co-op Petrol in late 2016.

-2 InstaVolt electric vehicle charging points was installed in the McDonald's car park in March 2022.
+Two InstaVolt electric vehicle charging points were installed in the McDonald's car park in March 2022.

 |Detling Hill (6 miles)||Services on the A249||Queenborough (6 miles)|